 …for mind and body

-This piece was written by one of our contributors; health psycologist – Dr Sula Windgassen
+This article was written by one of our contributors; health psychologist – Dr Sula Windgassen

 What are emotions?